 Help Reduce Excess Midsection Fat With a Tummy Tuck Procedure

 Many people who have experienced dramatic weight loss, pregnancy, or abdominal surgery can be left with excess skin and fat in the abdominal area.
 To improve the appearance of this area, many patients undergo a tummy tuck, or abdominoplasty, procedure.
 This surgery removes excess skin and fat from the area to help create a more toned midsection.
-William Franckle, MD, FACS has extensive experience performing in-office tummy tuck procedures, and he may be able to help you achieve your desired results.
+William Franckle, MD, FACS has extensive experience performing tummy tuck procedures, and he may be able to help you achieve your desired results.

 What Is a Tummy Tuck?

 A tummy tuck is a type of cosmetic surgery performed by plastic surgeons to help patients improve the appearance of their midsections or to repair a weak lower abdominal wall.
 There are two different types of tummy tucks: the full tummy tuck and the mini tummy tuck.
 The standard full tummy tuck, known as abdominoplasty, is ideal for people who need to tighten the entire abdominal area.
 It involves removing excess tissue and tightening the area from the chest down to the waistline.
 Many women opt for a full tummy tuck after pregnancy to tighten connective tissue within the abdomen.